Kahibaro

 A noun having such a definite article is called determined.
 Many names of countries and people are undetermined.
 An indefinite article, like in English a, does not exist in the Arabic language.

-The Sun Letters
+Sun & Moon Letters

 The Arabic letters knows a few letters, that are called sun letters: